ChristopherHX/gitea-actions-runner/README.md

 - This runner doesn't download actions via the git http protocol, it downloads them via tar.gz and zip archives.
 - This runner doesn't support absolute actions in composite actions `https://github.com/actions/checkout@v3` will only work in workflow steps.
 - This runner doesn't support go actions, however you can create a wrapper composite action as a workaround
+- This runner doesn't support the gitea context including `GITEA_` env variables
+- This runner doesn't support expressions and secrets in uses
 - This runner does support service container
 - This runner does support https://github.com/actions/runner-container-hooks
 - This runner uses the official https://github.com/actions/runner runner to run your steps